Raising your kids to be smart with money gives them a vital life skill.

 How you earn money

-Talk about how you earn the money you have to spend.
-You get a certain amount of money each time you get paid.
-The money you earn has to cover the essentials, like food, clothes and housing.
+Talk about how you earn the money you spend.
+Explain that you get a certain amount of money each time you get paid and how that money is used to cover the essentials, like food, clothes and housing.

 Needs versus wants